github-linker/core/README.md

 [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-url]][daviddm-image] [![Coverage Status][coveralls-image]][coveralls-url]

-This browserify friendly npm module contains everything what the Octo-Linker needs to work.
+This browserify friendly npm module contains everything that the Octo-Linker needs to work.
 Currently the core is only used by the Octo-Linker [Chrome Extension](https://github.com/octo-linker/chrome-extension).
 It would be possible to create other Octo-Linker extensions for another browser as well.
 But this is currently out of scope.
 By the way, contributes are welcome.
 Get in touch with me!

 ## Features